Yash0330/Image-Classifier-by-alexnet/README.md

 2. You can run imagesfromvideo.m to get images from live web cam

-3. Then run Imageclassifier.m it will take about 3-10 min of training depending on how much data you have and paste the path of you new image and test it .
+3. Then run Imageclassifier.m and mention the number of image types you want to classify there of it will take about 3-10 min of training depending on how much data you have and paste the path of you new image and test it .

 Note: Don't change the folders name 1,2,3,.. in photos folder write the names of image classes in the code and It can only detect only one object in an image.